Very Garlicky Chilli Pasta

 This is really meant for people who do hot, as in spicy.

 If you cut the heat down, it's not quite the same.
-Pecorino can be finely greated in a mini-chopper.
+Pecorino can be finely grated in a mini-chopper.

 First of all fill a large pan with warm water, add some salt and put it on the heat to bring it up to the boil.

-To watch how to cook perfect past and more recipes, see our Cookery School Videos on the right.
+To watch how to cook perfect pasta and more recipes, see our Cookery School Videos on this page.